David Scott AllenMain CoursePoultryProvencal RecipesTaste

 Instructions

-• The day before serving, place dried beans in a bowl and cover with three inches of cool water.
+• The day before serving, place dried beans in a ceramic bowl and cover with three inches of cool water.

 • Cover the bowl and soak the beans overnight.